Caswell County, North Carolina: Civil rights movement

 In August 1957, 43 local students, many of whom were plaintiffs via their parents in the federal court case, applied for admission to public schools that were closer to their homes than the segregated ones they had been assigned.
 The school board denied their applications and continued to reject them through 1962.
 Nevertheless, the federal lawsuit kept moving forward.

-In December 1961, U.S. District Court Judge Edwin M. Stanley ruled that two brothers, Charlie and Fred Saunders, could promptly attend Archibald Murphey Elementary School, a now-closed formerly all-white school near Milton.
-When the new semester began in January, however, they did not present themselves for enrollment.
+In December 1961, U.S. District Court Judge Edwin M. Stanley ruled that two brothers, Charlie and Fred Saunders, could promptly attend Archibald Murphey Elementary School, a now-closed, formerly all-white school near Milton.
+However, when the new semester began in January, they did not enroll.
 The Ku Klux Klan had sent a threatening letter to the Saunders family previously.

-According to an affidavit submitted by the children's father C.H.
-Saunders Sr., the KKK's threats caused him to miss a school board reassignment hearing ordered by the judge in August 1961 prior to his final judgment.
-Saunders also conveyed that he would be agreeable to transferring schools if his children's protection at Murphey Elementary could be assured.
+According to an affidavit submitted by the children's father, C.H.
+Saunders Sr., the KKK's threats caused him to miss a school board reassignment hearing ordered by the judge in August 1961, before his final judgment in December.
+Saunders also stated that he would be agreeable to transferring schools if his children's protection at Murphey Elementary could be assured.

 A year after the Saunders decision, Stanley ruled that the school district had been improperly administering the Pupil Assignment Act.
 In December 1962, he told the school boards of Caswell County and the city of Durham to allow every schoolchild complete freedom of choice regarding school placement.
 On January 22, 1963, sixteen African American schoolchildren enrolled in four of the county's previously all-white schools.

-On their first day of school, a group of white men harassed and threatened one of the parents, Jasper Brown, who was a local civil rights leader and farmer.
-He was pursued and menaced by the men as he drove home.
-After a rear-end collision, the other vehicle's driver emerged with a firearm.
-Fearing for his life, Brown shot and wounded two of the men in an exchange of fire before turning himself in to police.
-Due to the circumstances, Attorney General Robert F. Kennedy was soon informed of the incident.
+On their first day of school, a group of white men harassed and threatened one of the parents, Jasper Brown—a local civil rights leader and farmer.
+As Brown drove home, the men pursued and menaced him.
+Following a rear-end collision, the driver of the other vehicle exited with a firearm.
+Fearing for his life, Brown exchanged gunfire with the men, wounding two of them, before turning himself in to the police.
+The incident was soon reported to Attorney General Robert F. Kennedy due to its gravity.